 I’ve noticed an interesting aspect of having participated in the course.
 I like Kim’s photography and somehow I expected she would teach me in the course how to create the images she does.
 And though she used her images in the course and described creation of some of them to demonstrate her ideas and processing, the result of my participation in the course is not imitating her style but finding my own ways how to open myself to creativity and listen to that inner voice of mine.
 Isn’t that awesome?

-Kim shares not only her photography skills and techniques in her courses but also her be-still philosophy so it seems right to conclude this post with thoughts that Kim shared in one of her lessons and that I liked enormously.
-I even printed them and attached them to my pen holder at work to read them again and again, to remind myself of their wisdom.
-Take them with you.
+Kim shares not only her photography skills and techniques in her courses but also her philosophy so it seems right to conclude this post with a thought that Kim shared in one of her lessons and that I liked enormously.
+I even printed it and attached it to my pen holder at work to read it again and again, to remind myself of its wisdom.
+Take it with you.

 “What are you feeding your creative soul?